MicrosoftDocs/sql-docs/docs/relational-databases/new-updated-relational-databases.md

 ![object-explorer](../relational-databases/media/object-explorer.png)

-3. In the **Server name** box, type the name of the instance of the  *{Included-Content-Goes-Here}* .
+3. In the **Server name** box, type the name of the instance of the Database Engine.
 For the default instance of SQL Server, the server name is the computer name.
 For a named instance of SQL Server, the server name is the *<computer_name>***\\***<instance_name>,* such as **ACCTG_SRVR\SQLEXPRESS**.
-The following screenshot shows connecting to the default (un-named) instance of  *{Included-Content-Goes-Here}*  on a computer named 'PracticeComputer'.
+The following screenshot shows connecting to the default (un-named) instance of SQL Server on a computer named 'PracticeComputer'.
 The user logged into Windows is Mary from the Contoso domain.
 When using Windows Authentication you cannot change the user name.

 ![connect-to-server](../relational-databases/media/connect-to-server.png)

 4. Click **Connect**.

 > [!NOTE]
-> This tutorial assumes you are new to  *{Included-Content-Goes-Here}*  and have no special problems connecting.
+> This tutorial assumes you are new to SQL Server and have no special problems connecting.
 This should be sufficient for most people and this keeps this tutorial simple.
 For detailed troubleshooting steps, see [Troubleshooting Connecting to the SQL Server Database Engine](../database-engine/configure-windows/troubleshoot-connecting-to-the-sql-server-database-engine.md).

 **<a name="additional"></a>Authorizing Additional Connections**

-Now that you have connected to  *{Included-Content-Goes-Here}*  as an administrator, one of your first tasks is to authorize other users to connect.
+Now that you have connected to SQL Server as an administrator, one of your first tasks is to authorize other users to connect.
 You do this by creating a login and authorizing that login to access a database as a user.
-Logins can be either Windows Authentication logins, which use credentials from Windows, or SQL Server Authentication logins, which store the authentication information in  *{Included-Content-Goes-Here}*  and are independent of your Windows credentials.
+Logins can be either Windows Authentication logins, which use credentials from Windows, or SQL Server Authentication logins, which store the authentication information in SQL Server and are independent of your Windows credentials.
 Use Windows Authentication whenever possible.